metrico/qryn-docs/docs/examples.md

 <!-- tabs:start -->

-## ** A Log Stream selector **
+## ** Log Stream selector **

-The log stream selector determines which log streams should be included in your query and is represented by of one or more key-value pairs.
+The log _stream selector_ determines which log streams should be included in your query and is represented by of one or more key-value pairs.

 ```
 {app="clickhouse"}